wpmed92/MedNES/README.md

 Here are some projects that build on top of MedNES:

-* **[nes-memoryviewer](https://github.com/sniklaus/nes-memoryview)**: This project is really interesting.
+* **[nes-memoryview](https://github.com/sniklaus/nes-memoryview)**: This project is really interesting.
 It shows how each byte in the 2kB RAM changes over time.
-The other fun thing is that it runs in your browser by porting MedNES to asm.js with Emscripten.
-Give it a go!
+You can associate sprite movements with OAM bytes just by looking at the plots!
+Also, this is the project that enabled the web port!

 ## License